taig/communicator/README.md

 Response<Bitmap> logo = GET<Bitmap>( Image.class, "http://www.android.com/images/logo.png" ).run();
 ````

-The first argument, `Text.class`, is a result parser that will be executed after successful data retrievel on the
+The first argument, `Text.class`, is a result parser that will be executed after successful data retrieval on the
 connection's thread.
 To supply your own result parser create a new subclass of `com.taig.communicator.result.Result`.
-Creating a custom result parser could be neccessary if you're planning to parse some HTML or JSON results.
+Creating a custom result parser could be necessary if you're planning to parse some HTML or JSON results.

 > **Please Note**
 > Latest Android SDK versions prevent you from performing HTTP requests on the main thread because it will block your